Dr Matt Petoe

 Following his PhD, he took up a Stroke Foundation Research Fellowship (Auckland City Hospital, New Zealand) and oversaw the recruitment and assessment of stroke patients receiving a novel therapy for upper limb impairment.
 This successful clinical trial demonstrated that ‘priming’ the brain before physiotherapy sessions promotes faster recovery of upper limb function following stroke.

 Bringing these prior experiences together, Matt realised an ambition to work at the Bionics Institute and develop medical device technologies.
-He is currently working within the Bionic Vision research team and integrating a video camera and vision processing with the 24-channel prototype bionic eye implanted in three patients in 2012.
-He is a chief investigator on a recently awarded NHMRC project grant (2015 – 2017) to trial the safety and efficacy of the next generation, wide-view bionic eye.
+He is currently working within the Bionic Vision research team and integrated a video camera and vision processing with the 24-channel prototype bionic eye during its first clinical trial (2012-2014).
+He is a chief investigator on an NHMRC project grant that is currently trialling the safety and efficacy of the next generation, wide-view bionic eye.

 Research fields of interest